-Registration for the fall series is now open!
+Registration for the spring series is now open!

 Our series is open to all regardless of race/ethnicity/religion/political affiliations/sexual orientation/ gender expression; Minimum age of 16 years old

 A ten week commitment is required for full understanding and impact.
 Please wait for the following series if you believe you may miss more than two sessions.